-of the discipline (resulting from the grid of the specific competences dequired) 7.1 The general objective of the subject • Is the students familiarization with the main types of programmable integrated circuits used in the digital control equipments of the industrial machineries.
-7.2 Specific objectives The course has the aim to present the theoretical elements of the programmable integrated circuits used in the digital control of the industrial processes.
-The laboratory familiarizes the students with practical aspects regarding the working principle of the systems with programmable integrated circuits from INTEL family, the programming modes used for these and the interconnection diagramms in order to obtain a control system.
+or the discipline (resenting from the gree of the specific competences acquires) 7.1 The general • Is the students familiarization with the main types of programmable integrated objective of circuits used in the digital control equipments of the industrial machineries. the subject 7.2 Specific • The course has the aim to present the theoretical elements of the objectives programmable integrated circuits used in the digital control of the industrial processes. • The laboratory familiarizes the students with practical aspects regarding the working principle of the systems with programmable integrated circuits from INTEL family, the programming modes used for these and the interconnection diagramms in order to obtain a control system.

 8.1 Course Teaching No. of hours/ methods Observations Introduction Multiprocessor systems applications.
 Interconnection and communication methods.
 Interface blocks with the bus.
-Free exposure, with the presentation of the course with 2h 1.4.
-Addresses allocation.1.5.
-Bus saturation. video projector, on the board or online 2.
+Addresses allocation.
+Bus saturation.
+Free exposure, with the presentation of the course with video projector, on the board or online 2h 2.
 Multiprocessor systems with templated buses 2.1.
 MULTIBUS bus.
 2.2.
 VME bus.
 Free exposure, with the presentation of the course with video projector, on the board or online 2h 3.
 Modules design for multiprocessor systems 3.1.
 8086 microprocessor in maximum mode.
 3.2.
 Single board computer (SBC) with 8086.
 3.3.
 SBC modules with double port memories.
 3.4.
 Slave modules design.
 Free exposure, with the presentation of the course with video projector, on the board or online 4h 4.
 Personal computers PC 4.1.
 Generalities.
 Block diagram.
 Processors generations.
 4.2.
 Motherboard.
 4.3.
 Main memory.
 Free exposure, with the presentation of the course with video projector, on the board or online 2h

 5. PC computers buses 5.1.
 ISA bus.
 5.2.
 EISA bus.
 5.3.
 PCI bus.
 Free exposure, with the presentation of the course with video projector, on the board or online 4h 6.
 Pentium processor 6.1.
 Internal architecture.
 6.2.
 Working modes.
 6.3.
 Segmentation.
 6.4.
 Paging.
 6.5.
 Protection mechanism.
 6.6.
 Bus cycles.
 6.7.
 PC main memory.
 6.8.
 PC memory map.
 6.9.
 Interrupting system.
 6.10.
 PC DMA channels.
 Free exposure, with the presentation of the course with video projector, on the board or online 8h 7.
-Multiprocessor systems development7.1.
-Design steps for a microsystem.7.2.
+Multiprocessor systems development 7.1.
+Design steps for a microsystem.
+7.2.
 Methods used for microsystems design.
 Free exposure, with the presentation of the course with video projector, on the board or online 6h TOTAL 28h